 Transforming How Engineers, Scientists, and Policymakers Navigate Human-Environmental Systems

-Today’s most pressing infrastructure and environmental challenges — from climate-driven drought and urban heat to energy transition and systemic inequities — are not simply engineering problems.
+Many pressing infrastructure and environmental challenges, whether from from climate-driven drought and urban heat to energy transition and systemic resilience, are not simply engineering problems.
 They are human-environmental systems problems: complex, dynamic, and uncertain, with deep interdependencies across ecological, technological, and social domains.
-The Blue-Green Decisions Lab confronts these challenges by advancing systems-based, interdisciplinary approaches to infrastructure resilience, sustainable resource management, and human-centered design.
+The Blue-Green Decisions Lab examines these challenges by advancing systems-based, interdisciplinary approaches to infrastructure resilience, sustainable community development, and human aware decision making.

 Our approach combines:

-1. Systems modeling and resilience analytics to better understand coupled infrastructure and ecological dynamics under uncertainty;
+- Systems modeling and resilience analytics to better understand coupled infrastructure and dynamics under uncertainty;

-3. Empirical and conceptual work on the human dimensions of engineering, including behavioral modeling, risk perception, institutional decision-making, and stakeholder engagement;
+- Empirical and conceptual work on the human dimensions of engineering, including human behavioral modeling, risk perception, institutional decision-making, and stakeholder engagement;

 Navigating Interdependent Water-Energy Systems

 Water and energy systems are increasingly interconnected through their infrastructure, operations, and shared exposure to climate and social stressors.
-Changes in one system — such as electricity load variability or drought-driven supply restrictions — propagate through the other, often in nonlinear and unexpected ways.
-Yet these coupled dynamics remain underrepresented in real-world infrastructure planning and decision support.
+Changes in one system, such as electricity load variability or drought-driven supply restrictions, propagate through the other, often in nonlinear and unexpected ways.
+Yet these coupled dynamics remain underrepresented in infrastructure planning and decision support.

-Conventional infrastructure models often treat human behavior as noise or constraint.
-But infrastructure systems are socio-technical by nature: their performance, resilience, and legitimacy depend fundamentally on human decision-makers, users, institutions, and communities.
-As infrastructure becomes more complex and digitally augmented, understanding and supporting human roles becomes more critical.
+Conventional engineering models often treat human behavior as noise or constraint.
+But human built systems are socio-technical by nature: their performance, resilience, and legitimacy depend fundamentally on human decisions as users, institutions, and communities.
+As cities becomes more complex and digitally augmented, understanding and modelling human actions becomes more critical.

-Our work develops and applies models of decision-making, risk perception, institutional behavior, and stakeholder engagement within engineering contexts.
-We study how cognitive, organizational, and political dynamics shape decisions under uncertainty, and how system design can better reflect human capabilities and limitations.
-This includes work on embedded AI, decision visualization, and the localization of operational and policy decisions.
-The goal is to reframe infrastructure not only as a technical system, but as a space of evolving human decision and interaction.
+Our work develops and applies models of decision-making, choice, institutional behavior, and stakeholder engagement within engineering contexts.
+We study how cognitive, organizational, and political dynamics shape decisions under uncertainty, and how system design can better anticipate human actions.
+This includes work on choice models, agent-based modelling, embedded AI, decision visualization, and the localization of operational and policy decisions.
+The goal is to reframe design and governance as not only a technical system, but as a space of evolving human decision and interaction.

 Nature-Based Solutions and Ecological Integration